-David Rosen underwent a Bilateral Knee Operation at London Knee Specialists under the care of specialist Consultant Mr Robert Marston.
-As a keen runner he wanted to ensure a quick recovery process and the assurance that his prospects to continue to be active were in the best possible hands.
+David underwent a Bilateral Knee Operation at London Knee Specialists under the care of specialist Consultant Mr Robert Marston.
+As a keen runner, he wanted to ensure a quick recovery process and the assurance that his prospects to continue to be active were in the best possible hands.

-John Agar was suffering with kidney stone pain and was able to be seen quickly by London Urology Consultant Mr Leye Ajayi.
+John was suffering from kidney stone pain and was able to be seen quickly by London Urology Consultant Mr Leye Ajayi.
 Having been diagnosed with kidney stones Mr Agar was able to have the operation the next day and praised the treatment he received and the recovery process.

 Mr Agar praised the nursing staff commenting that they would do “anything to help”.

-Tessa came in to our urgent care centre Casualty First suffering with severe abdominal pain.
+Tessa came into our urgent care centre Casualty First suffering from severe abdominal pain.
 She was seen immediately and referred to The GI Unit to see specialist Consultant Mr Romi Navaratnam.
 Tessa praised the quick diagnosis of a diverticular infection and the attention to detail shown by Mr Navaratnam, always making her feel at ease and never rushed.